 This baby product is another important thing you should have on your checklist!
 Diaper creams aren’t exclusive to only cloth diapers because this is also a must-have for those using disposables.

 Diaper cream is something that you apply to the delicate areas of your baby.
 This acts as a barrier between your bay’s skin and irritants like their excrement, acids from foods, and even chemicals in the diapers.

 A diaper rash is something you want to get rid of as soon as possible.
 If you see any sign of skin irritation, then you should apply the cream right away.

 This will help soothe and heal the skin of your baby and get rid of any irritation.
 To prevent any diaper rash from happening, you can also apply the cream whenever you can for good measure.

 The choices included in this list are perfect to keep your baby’s sensitive skin free from irritation.
-They’re also great for when you need something to immediately clothe your baby right after your natural home birth.

 The OsoCozy Prefolds Unbleached Cloth Diapers is another product we strongly recommend.
 This product is more traditional and inconvenient, but it makes up for those by being 100% organic, soft, and affordable!
 Once you learn how to use these prefolds, you’ll realize how great they actually are!

 The Little Baby Bum Baby Double Row Snaps Fitted Pocket Cloth Diaper is another product that’s hard not to recommend.
 Pocket diapers are great convenient options for all parents.
 If you ask us, the 1850+ reviews on Amazon are enough to show that this product is worth it!

 If you think your baby is ready to make a transition to normal diapers though, you can also check out our favorite Best Natural Baby Diapers for good options for sensitive skin.